Seeking wisdom through sharing...

 Other than sharing meals, the community has not established formal plans for other activities.
 We expect many informal and formal activities will evolve as we focus less on the tasks of getting settled in our home and more on how we wish to live.
 Some possibilities that have been suggested by the community include: movie nights, a singing group, cycling club, a Dungeons and Dragon group, yoga classes, meditation group, volunteer teams, etc. We anticipate sharing many celebrations with each other in our Common House.

-We are enjoying informal get-togethers sharing coffee and news in the Common House Café, helping each other in the bike workshop, having after-work conversations and beverages at our gathering places on the walkways, sharing a star-lit soak in the hot tub on the Roof Terrace, trading stories by the kid’s play area, and much, much more.
+We are enjoying informal get-togethers sharing coffee and news in the Common House Café, helping each other in the bike workshop, having after-work conversations and beverages at our gathering places on the walkways, trading stories by the kid’s play area, and much, much more.

 We share in the fun and the work of living together and maintaining the place we share.
 Our extensive team structure has evolved to include the tasks of running our home with gardening, facilities/maintenance, common house organization, food program, and other business teams.